-LONDON – An official involved in the Olympic movement said Friday that Britain has refused to grant a visa to Syrian Olympic Committee chief Gen. Mowaffak Joumaa to attend the London Games.
+LONDON – An official involved in the Olympic movement says Britain has refused to grant a visa to Syrian Olympic Committee chief Gen. Mowaffak Joumaa to attend the London Games.

-The official, who spoke on condition of anonymity because they were not authorized to discuss the decision publicly, confirmed that Joumaa has been barred over his links to Syrian President Bashar Assad's regime.
+The official, who spoke on condition of anonymity because they were not authorized to discuss the decision publicly, confirmed Joumaa had been barred over his links to President Bashar Assad's regime.

 Britain's Home Office, which decides on visa applications, declined to confirm details, insisting it would not comment on individual cases.

-British Deputy Prime Minister Nick Clegg had said last month that Syrian delegation members with connections to the Assad regime would be banned.
+British Deputy Prime Minister Nick Clegg said last month Syrian delegation members with connections to the Assad regime would be banned.

 The rejection of Joumaa's visa was first reported by the BBC.